 Unfortunately, once tooth enamel is lost, it doesn't grow back.
 Tooth enamel isn't alive -- with no living cells to regenerate tissue, it cannot repair damage on its own.
 While fluoride can help strengthen enamel, your own saliva is an excellent tool for fighting enamel erosion.
 Saliva protects enamel by supplying it with calcium and other minerals.
 Saliva also neutralizes acid and helps wash away debris.
 But a diet high in acid content limits the production of saliva, greatly affecting your mouth's ability to protect itself.

-If you already have enamel loss, your dentist may be able to repair some of the damage.
-Dental bonding can restore small areas of enamel loss to protect you from sensitivity.
+If you already have tooth enamel loss, your dentist may be able to repair some of the damage.
+Dental bonding can restore small areas of tooth enamel loss to protect you from sensitivity.
 If larger areas of dentin are exposed, a dental crown may be necessary to prevent the tooth from cracking or breaking.

 Solid as a Rock